 For a person bringing home $400 a week, $5,900 can be “change your life” money.
 And all it takes is a year.

-Switching to This System
+Switching to a Two-Account System

 This system isn’t too hard to set up, either.
 In fact, I use my own (overly complicated) version of this system to manage my own money.

-First, start living leaner right now.
+1. Start living leaner right now

 You’re going to need to build up at least a little bit of buffer in your checking account, because there will be a period where you almost “skip” a paycheck.
 You’re not really skipping a paycheck, but this system means you’ll start receiving your paychecks about a week or so later than you used to.
 Thus, you will need some extra cash.
 Plus, you’ll need to live a bit leaner in order to survive on the smaller “paycheck” that you’ll get.